-During 2023/24, the Association was active as a consultative body in relation to secondary legislation arising from the 2020 Non-Domestic Rating (Scotland) Act and in relation to the transfer of powers from Valuation Appeal Committees to the Scottish Courts & Tribunals Service.
+During 2024/25, the Association was active as a consultative body in relation to secondary legislation arising from the 2020 Non-Domestic Rating (Scotland) Act.
 The SAA has established a project plan for delivering the 2026 Revaluation, NDR reforms and other Barclay requirements.

 The planning for, and provision of, Electoral Registration services is assisted by guidance received from the Electoral Commission and the Electoral Management Board for Scotland and by representation within the Association of Electoral Administrators.
-The Department of Levelling Up, Housing & Communities is an important stakeholder in respect of the modernisation of Electoral Registration services.
+The Ministry for Housing, Communities and Local Government is an important stakeholder in respect of the modernisation of Electoral Registration services.